Faculty Profile: Patrick Lin

 Access to full text: Cal Poly's Digital Commons.

 - “Why Ethics Matters For Autonomous Cars”, Autonomous Driving (Springer, forthcoming).

-- “Super Soldiers” (parts 1 and 2), Global Issues and Ethical Concerns in Human Enhancement Technologies, co-authored with Keith Abney and Maxwell Mehlman (IGI Global, forthcoming).
+- “Super Soldiers” (parts 1 and 2), Global Issues and Ethical Concerns in Human Enhancement Technologies, co-authored with Keith Abney and Maxwell Mehlman (IGI Global, 2014).

-- “Military Neuroenhancement and Risk Assessment”, Neuroscience and Neurotechnology in National Security and Defense: Practical Considerations, Ethical Concerns, co-authored with Keith Abney and Maxwell Mehlman (Taylor & Francis Group, forthcoming).
+- “Military Neuroenhancement and Risk Assessment”, Neuroscience and Neurotechnology in National Security and Defense: Practical Considerations, Ethical Concerns, co-authored with Keith Abney and Maxwell Mehlman (Taylor & Francis Group, 2014).